 - Mono Left: Source audio is only coming from channel 1.

 - Mono Right: Source audio is only coming from channel 2.

-‘Info’ tells you what Livestream account this Broadcaster Pro is paired to, including the account name, Account email address, and the name given to the Broadcaster Pro.
+Info tells you what Livestream account this Broadcaster Pro is paired to, including the account name, account email address, and the name that was given to the Broadcaster Pro.
 This information is helpful when working on multiple accounts.

 Selecting Un-pair allows you to remove this Broadcaster Pro from the account it is currently paired to.
 Use the joystick to toggle between Yes and No.

 If you select Yes, the Broadcaster Pro will un-pair from your account and reboot, eventually displaying a new 5-digit pairing code.

 Un-pairing will also remove any previous configurations, such as remembered Wi-Fi passwords and Static IP configurations.

 The last option in the main menu is Broadcaster.

 This menu gives you two additional options: Auto Resume and About.

 Auto resume can be turned on or off.
 When turned on, the Broadcaster Pro will search for a new network connection should the initial connection drop.